strapi/documentation/docusaurus/docs/dev-docs/configurations/guides/access-configuration-values.md

 ---
-title: How to access configuration values from the code
+title: Access configuration values from the code
 # description: todo
-displayed_sidebar: devDocsSidebar
+displayed_sidebar: devDocsConfigSidebar
 ---

 # How to access to configuration values from the code